 It tended to be a temporary state and there is no evidence of long-term impact in adult life.

-If your daughter only trains once a week for Gymnastics you will have nothing to worry about as these studies only refer to girls at the highest level of the sport and training 25 to 40 hours per week.
+If your daughter is at a recreational level and only trains once a week for Gymnastics you will have nothing to worry about as these studies only refer to girls at the highest level of the sport and training 25 to 40 hours per week.

 Why is it better for gymnasts to be short?

-It is an established fact that gymnasts are short in the same way that basketball players are accepted to be tall (for obvious reasons).
+It is a well-established fact that gymnasts are short in the same way that basketball players are accepted to be tall (for obvious reasons).
 But why is it better for gymnasts to be short?

-The mechanics of gymnastics mean it is an advantage to be short in order to rotate (flip), spin and have a low center of gravity.
+The mechanics of gymnastics mean it is an advantage to be short to rotate (flip), spin and have a low center of gravity.

 Example: A gymnast is performing a tucked front somersault in the air.
 After the take-off, there is a moment of inertia as the gymnast changes from the take-off position into the tuck shape.
 The closer the mass of the gymnast is to the axis of rotation, the easier it is to rotate and flip over.
 (The axis is the imaginary point around which the gymnast rotates).